All Posts

 Is Alameda an Island?

-Yes, Alameda is indeed an island, located in the San Francisco Bay.
+Yes, it is indeed an island, located in the San Francisco Bay.
 Connected to the mainland by a series of bridges and tunnels, the island is surrounded by water on all sides, giving it a unique and picturesque setting that sets it apart from other Bay Area communities.

 What’s the Population?